10maurycy10/attojs/README.md

 ## Features

-tinyJS allows you to use multiple common disign patterns in your code:
+tinyJS allows you to use multiple common disign patterns in your code, these include:

 - data hiding

-- inheritance

 - function composition